icgc-argo/argo-docs/docs/analysis-workflows/analysis-overview.md

 - Proteomic data
 - Slide images

-Pipelines, and the individual analysis workflows that they are constructed from, have been devloped by the DCC Bioinformatics team based on established and best community practices.
+Pipelines, and the individual analysis workflows that they are constructed from, have been developed by the DCC Bioinformatics team based on established and best community practices.

 All ARGO analysis workflows are written in [Nextflow](https://www.nextflow.io/).
 Nextflow is developed by the Comparative Bioinformatics group at the Barcelona Centre for Genomic Regulation (CRG).